top of page

 Neurofeedback training for Fibromyalgia (FMS)

-This article was written by our trainer Maria Vittoria Zulli Fibromyalgia syndrome (FMS) is a long-term condition characterised by widespread chronic pain associated with fatigue, sleep disturbances, cognitive impairments, memory problems, anxiety, depression, and poor quality of life.
+Fibromyalgia syndrome (FMS) is a long-term condition characterised by widespread chronic pain associated with fatigue, sleep disturbances, cognitive impairments, memory problems, anxiety, depression, and poor quality of life.
 Due to the lack of effective treatments for fibromyalgia, scientists looked at Neurofeedback (NF) as a possible intervention for FMS Effective treatments for fibromyalgia are lacking.
-Pharmacol
+Pharmacological agents such as analgesics and antidepressants (SSRIs)

 Aug 8, 20226 min read